-Understanding the principles of design will go a long way to help you make something that you can be proud of.
+Understanding the principles of design will go a long way in helping you make something you can be proud of.

-Now, full disclosure: I am in no way a design expert or professional, something I supplement with some very talented friends and colleagues.
+Now, full disclosure: I am in no way a design expert or a professional, something I supplement with some very talented friends and colleagues.
 Luckily, you don’t need to be a professional designer in order to make great podcast cover art!
-You’d be amazed by how few people take the time to understand the basic elements of design that rule the visual landscape of advertising.
-It’s my hope that this article will equip you with the tools you need to create excellent podcast cover art.
+This article will equip you with the tools you need to create excellent podcast cover art.

-Much like the Pirate’s Code, good design has a set of principles that should be taken into consideration in order to plunder your target audience’s attention.
-These aren’t rules, they're more like guidelines.
+Good design has a set of principles that should be taken into consideration in order to grab your target audience’s attention.
+These aren’t rules; they're more like guidelines.

 You can’t make good podcast cover art if you don’t know what “good” looks like.

 One of the best ways to figure out how your podcast should be presented to the world is by observing popular podcast cover art on your favorite directory; it might have slipped by your eyes up until now, but take some time to critically engage with the art for some of your favorite shows.
 Notice what works, what doesn’t, what you like, and what you don’t.Each of these covers has something that helps it stand out while still adhering to some of the same basic principles.

 It’s a common misconception to think that drawing too much from existing work will somehow turn you into a derivative hack.
 This push to create truly “unique and original” work is Sisyphean garbage and should be discarded at the earliest possible convenience, preferably through vigorous defenestration or a strongly worded letter.